 Day Seventeen: Monday 19/3/2018 Bani Naim to Hebron

 This hike starts from Bani Naim and leads to Hebron, known in Arabic as Al Khalil.
 This section of the Masar winds through the mountainous region where Ibrahim interceded on behalf of Lot’s people in Sodomand Gomorrah.
-At the end of the day, enjoy a traditional Palestininan meal.
+At the end of the hike you will enjoy walking through the Old City of Hebron, topped with a traditional Palestininan meal.

 Day Eighteen: Tuesday 20/3/2018 Hebron to Dura

-The journey from Hebron to Dura begins in front of the Ibrahimi Mosque (Al-Haram al-Ibrahimi), the most important landmark in Hebron, where Ibrahim (Abraham), revered by three religious traditions, was buried alongside his wife, his son, grandson, and their wives.
-The path leads through the souqs and alleys of the Old City of Hebron, heading towards Dura.
+The journey from Hebron to Dura, the path leads through the souqs and alleys of the Old City of Hebron, heading towards Dura.